FFY0/LegoSketch_ICML/README.md

 python Lego_seed0.py
 ```

+**Important Note**: For efficiency, we use a uniform random number generator as a substitute for the hash addressing during training.
+However, for evaluation, we provide the  CUDA kernel for the actual hash function.
+If you are using the Lego Sketch architecture for your own tasks, you need to confirm that this substitution, made for efficiency purposes, does not introduce errors.

 ## Eval Lego Sketch on Synthetic Data
 To facilitate accuracy testing, we provide synthetic datasets with different skewness levels and two Lego Brick instances (trained under random seeds 0 and 1).
 You can directly test them using the following command, and the results will be saved in the Figure folder.